chenjianjx/sep4j/README.md

 * Can I let Sep4j produce Numeric-typed cells or another type others than String ?
     - No, you can't.
 This is how Sep4j keeps itself simple.
+    - You can use [ssio](https://github.com/chenjianjx/ssio) for that purpose, which was made by the same author.

 #### Parse